Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Evaluation

 \subsection{Evaluation on Macro Benchmark}

-We compare \our results with the coverage baseline to examine the improvement achieved in correctness, using the \textit{relative pass rate} metric.
+We compare \our against two baselines on the macro benchmark: the coverage baseline (using \textit{relative pass rate}) and the strong baseline (Claude Opus 4.6, evaluated on the coverage baseline's tests for a fair comparison with \our).
 We use the Claude Code agent and \new{Claude-Sonnet-4.5} for this experiment\footnote{We run macro evaluation on both Claude-Sonnet-4 and Claude-Sonnet-4.5.
 Due to space limitations, we put the result of Claude-Sonnet-4 in Appendix~\ref{sec:oldmacro} for reference.
-The results are consistent between two trials.}. \new{All the final translations output by \our are free of \texttt{unsafe} blocks.}
+The results are consistent between two trials.}. \new{All \our translations are free of \texttt{unsafe} blocks.}

-The cross-comparison result at the $10^{th}$ iteration is shown in Figure~\ref{fig:macro-res}.
+Figure~\ref{fig:macro-res-new} shows the cross-comparison at iteration 10.
 The left bar for each program is the relative pass rate of testing \our's translation on the test cases from the coverage baseline.
-The right bar shows the reverse: relative pass rate of the coverage baseline against \our's test cases.
-We see that \our outperforms the coverage baseline on \new{54/57} programs on the relative pass rate. \our gets 100\% relative pass rate on \new{32} programs when running on the tests from the coverage baseline, while the coverage baseline can only get full pass on \new{3 programs}.
-On 57 programs, \our achieves an average \new{96.4}\% relative pass rate, \new{25.1}\% higher than the \new{71.3\% relative pass rate} obtained by the coverage baseline.
+The right bar shows the reverse: relative pass rate of the coverage baseline against \our's test cases. \our outperforms the coverage baseline on \new{54/57} programs. \our gets 100\% relative pass rate on \new{34} programs when running on the tests from the coverage baseline, while the coverage baseline can only get full pass on \new{3 programs}.
+On average, \our achieves 95.1\% relative pass rate, 36.7\% higher than the coverage baseline's 58.4\%.
 The cross-comparison confirms that adversarial agentic design in \our plays a significant role in improving the translation correctness.
-In an absolute (non-relative) sense of correctness, by taking the union of the test cases from both \our and the coverage baseline, we get a test set of an average \new{90.1}\% coverage. \our achieves a \new{95.9}\% pass rate on it.
-This demonstrates the utility of \our on translating real-world projects with high correctness. \new{The total financial costs to translate 57 programs using coverage-baseline and \our are \$808 USD and \$1634 USD, respectively.
+As an absolute measure, by taking the union of the test cases from both \our and the coverage baseline, we get a test set of an average \new{90.1}\% coverage. \our achieves a \new{95.9}\% pass rate on it.
+This shows \our's utility on real-world projects. \new{The total financial costs to translate 57 programs using the coverage baseline and \our are \$808 USD and \$1634 USD, respectively.
 On average, \our consumes 57 million tokens per program, with more than 97\% of them being cache-read tokens.
 The average time cost for \our to finish one program is about 2.5 hours. }